|

 Population |

-This species is still common over most of its range, but is declining rapidly due to ongoing habitat loss in the Sandveld.
+It is still common over most of its range, but is declining rapidly due to ongoing habitat loss in the Sandveld.
 The northernmost subpopulations are relatively fragmented and tend to occur in seeps and moister habitats.
 It is still very common in the south of its range, where subpopulations were far more extensive, but in this area its habitat has been severely impacted, and many remnants are confined to road reserves.

 Based on the observed rate of habitat loss between 1990 and 2014, a population reduction of at least 20% is projected by 2050, a period within three generations (generation length 20 years).